-Talent pools or talent networks can be a powerful technique to source candidates for free.
+Talent pools or candidate pools can be a powerful technique to source candidates for free.
 In short, they are groups of candidates that are compiled over time and kept within your ATS.
+They sit at the very start of your talent pipeline.
+These are candidates who have been qualified and categorized based on skill or location.
 It’s a little like your own candidate database.
 And like a good candidate database, it must be constantly maintained, curated, and nurtured.

 This may sound like a lot of effort, but maintaining a healthy pool of candidates has some enticing benefits.
 It can:

 - Keep qualified talent engaged with your brand and in your network.

 - Save time on sourcing when a new position opens.